 ‘Let’s Talk Kamloops’ takes the conversation to the community in its online engagement

-The City of Kamloops online engagement hub, Let’s Talk Kamloops, has seen over 21,000 visits and 6,800 engaged, informed, and aware participants since its launch in mid-2018.
+The City of Kamloops online engagement hub, Let’s Talk Kamloops, has seen over 21,000 visits and 6,800 engaged, informed, and aware participants in its first six months.

 The City of Kamloops’ latest investment in growing their culture of citizen engagement reveals an array of promising opportunities and positive outcomes for staff, planners, and citizens.
 The dedicated online engagement space allows the City to keep the community educated and up-to-date on developments and access engagement opportunities and issues ranging from waste management, transportation to cannabis retail, to name only a few.
 It also allows the City to close the loop on engagement, giving participants the means to check back on the conversation and understand the impact and outcomes of their contributions.

 Why the City of Kamloops took the conversation online

 Initially, Kamloops had no significant online engagement and over 50 open house events.
 For a relatively small community of under one hundred thousand people, the risk of engagement fatigue ran high, especially when these events tended to attract the same participants.

 In light of decreasing attendance, and faced with the need to reach out beyond the usual crowd to the wider community, the City felt the need for change.
 It was time to find a way to draw new and more voices into the conversation.
 Online engagement enabled this change, taking the conversation to the community and giving people a way to participate from the comfort and convenience of their homes and mobile devices.
 Enthusiastic internal buy-in and community embrace supported the transformation.